canonical/vanilla-framework/templates/docs/patterns/navigation/index.md

 The side navigation is available in a light and a dark theme.
 The colours used by both themes in the [colour settings file](https://github.com/canonical/vanilla-framework/blob/main/scss/_settings_colors.scss).
 Overriding the colours of individual elements of the side navigation is discouraged, as this may lead to accessibility issues, or inconsistencies with other components that use the same theme.

-By default, the side navigation uses the light theme.
-To change the global default, set `$theme-default-p-side-navigation` to `dark`.
+By default, the side navigation uses the current theme of the page.
 To change the appearance of an individual instance of the side navigation, you can use the `is-dark` class.

 For more details about themes in Vanilla refer to the [Color theming](/docs/settings/color-settings#color-theming) section of the documentation.